 It looks cool, to just step gently off the hill, tip back into your pod, and swoop off, inches from the grass.
-There is a hidden danger in this bad habit, one which will only show its teeth when launching into unexpected turbulence.
+There is a hidden danger in this bad habit, one which will show its teeth when launching into unexpected turbulence or striking a hidden object.

-The simple fact is, you cannot land on your bum.
+The simple fact is, you really should avoid landing on your bum.
 It’s no joke.
-My next door neighbour was paralysed by doing this.
-Sat down too early in his seat on launch, clipped a rock in the grass.
+Sitting down too early on launch can result in serious injury.
+For example, a pilot receiving a serious back injury from clipping a rock hidden in the grass.
 If he’d kept his legs down, he’d have walked away from it.

 Your best landing gear is a pair of legs, in the Parachute Landing Fall position – dangling straight down beneath you.
 Doesn’t it make sense to keep them there whenever you are close to the ground?
 This simple habit will change ‘unexpected turbulence’ into ‘expected turbulence’.